paridhimaheshwari2708/GraphSSL/README.md

---model                 Specify the model architecture of the GNN Encoder --feat_dim              Specify the dimension of node features in GNN --layers                Specify the number of layers of GNN Encoder --train_data_percent    Specify the fraction of training samples which are labeled
+--model                 Specify the model architecture of the GNN Encoder --feat_dim              Specify the dimension of node features in GNN --layers                Specify the number of layers of GNN Encoder --train_data_percent    Specify the fraction of training samples which are labelled
 ```

 The options supported for above arguments are: